defnotafunction/Student-Intelligence/README.md

 ## Core Features
 - Course Creation - Users can create, alter, and delete courses.
 - Grade Tracking - Saves and graphs grades of user's courses, and their goal to reach for their courses.
-Uses Support Vector Regressor to predict future grades, powered by `scikit-learn`.
+Uses Support Vector Regresson to predict future grades, powered by `scikit-learn`.
 - Course Assistance - Uses Gemini API, custom tools, and YouTube video recommendations for advice and help with courses.